 • Data Quality and Integration: Overcoming data silos and ensuring data accuracy.

-• Change Management: Adapting organizational culture to embrace generative AI.
+• Change Management: Adapting organizational culture to embrace generative .

-• Ethical Considerations: Navigating the ethical landscape of AI in supply chain.
+• Ethical Considerations: Navigating the ethical landscape of in supply .

-• Cost of Implementation: Balancing the cost of adopting generative AI with its long-term benefits.
+• Cost of Implementation: Balancing the cost of adopting generative with its long-term benefits.

 Leave a Reply